gnosis/dx-mgn-pool/README.md

 # DX-MGN-POOL

 The following repo contains all the smart contracts for the pool.
-Its goal is to collect liquidity that will automatically and continuously trade on the dutch exchange (in form of sell orders) over a predefined amount of time (~1 month).
+Its goal is to collect liquidity and use it to trade automatically and continuously on the DutchX (in form of sell orders) over a predefined amount of time (~1 month).
 It will thus generate MGN, which the liquidity providers can claim according to their share, once the pooling period has ended.

 A rough state diagram of the contract looks like this: